ADVANCED PLACEMENT PROCEDURES

 Advanced Placement Testing Request Form

-Licensed Practical Nurses may be granted advanced placement into the third semester (summer) of the Associate Degree Nursing program under the following conditions:
+Licensed Practical Nurses may be granted advanced placement into the third semester (Summer) of the Associate Degree Nursing program under the following conditions Incomplete and/or faxed copies of required documents are not accepted:

 - Candidates must show evidence of a current unencumbered North Carolina license to practice as an LPN.
 License must remain unencumbered while enrolled in the nursing program.